microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilecardproperty-post.md

 | Delegated (personal Microsoft account) | Not supported.                              |
 | Application                            | Not supported.                              |

->**Note:** The **profileCardProperties** object requires the signed-in user to have a Tenant administrator or Global administrator role to run successfully.
+>**Note:** Using delegated permissions for this operation requires the signed-in user to have a tenant administrator or global administrator role.

 ## HTTP request